Last updated on October 5th, 2023

 - Drain the heating system

-- Turn the leaking radiator valve nut anti-clockwise with an adjustable spanner until it comes away from the valve
+- Turn the leaky nut anti-clockwise with a spanner until it comes away from the valve

-- Add lots of plumbing jointing compound around the threads
+- Add lots of plumbing jointing compound to the threads

-- Tighten the nut back onto the radiator valve
+- Tighten the nut back onto the valve

-- Clean all the excess plumbing jointing compound off the valve
+- Clean all the excess jointing compound off the valve

 - Refill the system and check for leaks

-If the leaking lockshield valve continues to leak after tightening it, then you can try wrapping some PTFE tape around the threads.
+If the valve leaks after tightening it, you can try wrapping some PTFE tape around the threads inside.

 Here’s how: